A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Proof of Theorem

 \begin{proof} Except the last conclusion, the proof is identical to the one give by Dahmani in \cite[Section 3]{D_PlateSpinning}, with two minor changes: first, while in Dahmani's case all the Dehn twists are raised to the same power, ours are allowed to vary; and, second our coloring was chosen in a more specific way.

 To verify the last conclusion, we may thus apply the versions of results from \cite{DFDT} which allow for variable powers of Dehn twists and our particular coloring, as noted above.

-For the last conclusion, with a suitable choice of powers of Dehn twists we can apply \cite[Proposition 4.8]{DFDT}.
-This says that $N\cap \stabilizer(\Sigma)$ is generated by the powers of Dehn twists supported in $Y$, and those supported around the curves of $\Sigma^{(0)}$.
-More precisely, \cite[Proposition 4.8]{DFDT} applies to stabilizers of vertices in the curve graph, but we can apply it inductively passing to subsurfaces.
-But then $\stabilizer(\Sigma)/(N\cap \stabilizer(\Sigma))$ is virtually a quotient $\hat{G}$ of $MCG(Y)$ by powers of Dehn twists, which is a hyperbolic group by \cite[Theorem 5.8.(1)]{DFDT}.
-Moreover, the action of $\stabilizer(\Sigma)/(N\cap \stabilizer(\Sigma))$ on $\link(\Sigma)/ (N\cap \stabilizer(\Sigma))$ has finite stabilizers, since the stabilizers are quotients of stabilizers of vertices of $\link(\Sigma)$, which are virtually generated by commuting Dehn twists, and therefore become finite after quotienting by $N\cap \stabilizer(\Sigma)$. \end{proof}
+For the last conclusion, with a suitable choice of powers of Dehn twists we can apply \cite[Proposition 5.8]{DFDT}.
+This says that $N\cap \stabilizer(\Sigma)$ is generated by the powers of Dehn twists supported in $Y$ and those supported around the curves of $\Sigma^{(0)}$.
+More precisely, \cite[Proposition 5.8]{DFDT} applies to stabilizers of vertices in the curve graph, but we can apply it inductively passing to subsurfaces.
+But then $\stabilizer(\Sigma)/(N\cap \stabilizer(\Sigma))$ is virtually a quotient $\hat{G}$ of $MCG(Y)$ by powers of Dehn twists, which is a hyperbolic group by \cite[Theorem 6.8.(1)]{DFDT}.

+We now argue that the action of $\stabilizer(\Sigma)/(N\cap \stabilizer(\Sigma))$ on $\link(\Sigma)/ (N\cap \stabilizer(\Sigma))$ has finite stabilizers.
+These stabilizers are quotients of stabilizers of vertices of $\link(\Sigma)$ since every element of the stabilizer is the image in the quotient by an element in the stabilizer of an orbit, but this representative can be multiplied by an element of $N\cap \stabilizer(\Sigma)$ to ensure that it lies in a vertex stabilizer.
+Quotients of stabilizers of vertices are virtually generated by commuting Dehn twists, and therefore become finite after quotienting by $N\cap \stabilizer(\Sigma)$. \end{proof}

+The following lemma is crucial to show that we can lift various objects from quotients of curve graphs to curve graphs.
+Roughly, it says that for $N$ the normal subgroup generated by large powers of Dehn twists, two vertices being in the same $N$-orbit can be witnessed by a large annular projection that can be ``shortened'' with a suitable power of a Dehn twist which lies in $N$.
+This kind of ``shortening'' lemmas are often referred to as ``Greendlinger lemmas'' in analogy with the the Greendlinger lemma for classical small cancellation groups which allows one to shorten a word representing the identity using a relator.

 \begin{lemma}[``Greendlinger lemma'', annular case] There exists a diverging function $\frak T$ so that the following holds for $\theta>0$.
 Let $N=N_{-1}=\langle\langle \{\Gamma^\theta_Y\}\rangle\rangle$.
 Then there is a well-ordered set $\mathfrak C$, and an assignment $\gamma\in N\mapsto c(\gamma)\in \mathfrak C$, with $c(1)$ the minimal element of $\mathfrak C$.